 Logi Report Server Guide v17 Overview

 This guide describes Logi Report Server (formerly Logi JReport Server), a 100% Java report generation and management tool that can be deployed to any Java EE application server.
 By leveraging its high-performance report generation engine, Logi Report scales to meet the most demanding requirements.
-Using the report scheduling, distributing, and alerting capabilities of Logi Report Server, reporting can be integrated into the workflow of the application.
+Using the report scheduling, distributing, and alerting capabilities of Logi Report Server, you can integrate reporting into the workflow of the application.

 Logi Report Server also supports on-demand, live report creation and modification, providing Logi Report’s powerful ad hoc solution.
 End users are empowered with Logi Report to create their own richly visual and interactive reports for powerful and secure data exploration in a completely self-service manner.

 The Logi Report Server Guide v17 Help System provides you with information you need to know to fully utilize the features of Logi Report Server v17.
 You can access the information by looking at the Table of Contents, or by using Search.

 Logi Report v17 Update 1 Has Been Released

 You can now access documentation for Logi Report v17 Update 1 by selecting the following link: Logi Report Server Guide v17 Update 1.

 This link is also available in the NOW VIEWING menu at the top of the page.

 Logi Report Server Monitor Guide v17

 You will want to view our server monitor documentation as well, in conjunction with this guide.
 To view the Server Monitor Guide, select this link: Logi Report Server Monitor Guide v17 Overview.

 You can also learn more about how to install and uninstall the Server Monitor.
 For more information about installing and uninstalling Server Monitor, select this link: Installing and Uninstalling Logi Report Server Monitor.